• expired

 • He worked for a power company in Aus at the time, perhaps they had some special interest in buying that like the rest of our infrastructure.

-• Why bother engaging with sea-lioning trolls?
-They've made up their mind.
-If they actually wanted to know they could watch vloggers showing men in black suits follow them.
+• Why bother engaging with people who have made up their mind?
+If they actually wanted to know, they could look for possible evidence of vloggers showing men in black suits follow them.

 I've been to China and don't care.
 If they were spies and didn't want to be seen they'd wear casual clothing.
 It's just a theatrical intimidation tactic.
 "Behave yourself while you're here"